tls-inspector/tiny-curl-ios/README.md

 ./build-ios.sh <tiny-curl version>
 ```

-Then add the resulting `curl.framework` package to your app and you're finished.
+Then add the resulting `curl.xcframework` package to your app and you're finished.

 # License

-This build script is licensed under the GPLv3 license.
-Furthermore, tiny-curl
+This script is licensed under GPLv3.

-itself licensed under GPLv3.
+**Important:** tiny-curl is licensed under GPLv3 which is different than the regular curl.
+There are significant legal considerations when using GPL licensed code in your software,
+even if you're just linking a library.
+Do not contact the authors of this package for
+questions about the legality of using tiny-curl in your software.
+Licensed versions of
+tiny-curl are [available for purchase](https://curl.se/tiny/) and should work with this
+script.